Houtamelo/comfy-bounded-ints/README.md

 ## Features
 All features are disabled by default.

 - `div_assign_zero`: Enables unchecked division by zero.
-Division by non-zero types (NonZeroI8, ...) is allowed.
+(Division by non-zero types (NonZeroI8, ...) is provided without this feature).
 - `serde`: Enables serde Serialization/Deserialization support, all bounded types are serialized transparently as their inner value.
   Example: `assert_eq!(serde_json::to_string(&Bound_i8::<0, 10>::new(5)).unwrap(), serde_json::to_string(&5_i8).unwrap())`.